-The Tennessee Plant Research Center (PRC) was established in 2009 at the University of Tennessee by Professor of Biochemistry and Cellular and Molecular Biology Andreas Nebenführ and Plant Sciences Professor Neal Stewart.
+The Tennessee Plant Research Center (PRC) was established in 2009 with the goal of bringing plant scientists together at the University of Tennessee.
+The PRC is currently run by co-directors Andreas Nebenführ, Biochemistry & Cellular and Molecular Biology Professor, and Meg Staton, Entomology and Plant Pathology Associate Professor.

 The mission of the PRC is to nurture the community of plant biologists at UT with the goal of increasing the scope and impact of plant biology research on campus, while providing enhanced research experience to junior scientists, including undergraduates, graduate students, and postdoctoral associates.